 The format of the competition would favour some of the strongest, biggest clubs in European football.
 Of the 16 teams contesting the competition, 11 would be labelled as “core founding” clubs.
 These 11 clubs would be guaranteed their places in the Super League for 20 years.
 The clubs would be “immune to relegation”.
 The other five places would be made up of teams that could be relegated from the competition.

 It is claimed that a European Super League would usher in the end of the Champions League, the most popular cup competition in world football.
 It is also believed that a Super League would negatively affect domestic competitions as clubs would focus on the breakaway competition due to the amount of money at stake.
+Should such a day arrive, despite the negative press, the world will still be watching because the most popular clubs fanbases will likely flock to the Super League.
+To spice things up, signing up with an online sportsbook would be ideal.
+One that we personally love is BetMGM.
+Here's a BetMGM Bonus Code to make signing up a little sweeter.

 Which teams would play in the European Super League?